lidarbtc/awesome-cdn/README.md

 ## 📦 CDN List

-### FAQ

-- Why is this list indicate whether the cdn has an POP in korea?
-  - Because bandwidth price in korea are among the highest in the world.
-  - For example, cloudflare provide korea POP for only enterprise plan.(=<$5000)

 ### Rules

 - CDN must have POPs in at least two countries to qualify for this list.